justinwilaby/sax-wasm/README.md

 # SAX (Simple API for XML) for Web Assembly
 *When you absolutely, positively have to have the fastest parser in the room, accept no substitutes.*

-The first streamable, fixed memory XML, HTML, and JSX parser for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
+The first streamable, low memory XML, HTML, and JSX parser for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly).
 **And yes, it will parse JSX!**

 Sax Wasm is a sax style parser for XML, HTML and JSX written in [Rust](https://www.rust-lang.org/en-US/), compiled for Web Assembly with the sole motivation